 Taking into account the above, it is always suggested that its use be guided by a dentist who determines what the indication for which its use should be, according to age and frequency, as well as the amount of rinse that should be applied for its treatment.
 If you require more information, you should consult your dental professional to guide your treatment individually and appropriately.

-If you have any questions about this or other topics, you can contact us at Channel Island Family Dental as well as our Facebook page.
-We look forward to your visit and will make a timely diagnosis.
-Our dentists in Oxnard, Santa Paula, Ventura, and Port Hueneme will be able to guide you towards the best treatment to take care of your health and return your best smile.
+If you have any questions about chlorhexidine as a mouth rinse or other topics, you can contact us at Channel Islands Family Dental as well as our page on Facebook.
+We look forward to your visit and we will make a timely diagnosis.
+Our dentists in Oxnard, Santa Paula, Ventura, Newbury Park, and Port Hueneme will be able to guide you toward the best treatment to take care of your health and give you back your best smile.

 - Dra Cristina Hernández, et. cabbage.
 Mouthwashes in Pediatric Dentistry.
 Dental Gazette.
 September 24, 2011 (internet) (consulted 05 Apr 2021) Available at: https://gacetadental.com/2011/09/colutorios-en-odontopediatra-indicaciones-contraindicaciones-efectos-secundarios-criterios-de-seleccin-y-protocolo-25441/